 We’ve explored the most common poop shapes, but there’s also another factor to consider – color.
 Stools are usually brown in color due to a pigment caused by the breakdown of red blood cells in the body.
 But sometimes, they’re not.3,4

-An occasional change in color usually isn’t anything to be too concerned with.
+An occasional change in the color of poop usually isn’t anything to be too concerned with.
 But if it persists for a couple of weeks or is red or black in color, definitely see your doctor.

 Bright red stools generally indicate a bleed in the lower digestive tract (like the colon or rectum) and can also be caused by hemorrhoids.
 But be aware of what you’ve been eating, because a bright red poop is very commonly caused by heavily pigmented red foods like beets, cranberries, or anything using red food coloring (sigh of relief!).
 But do see your doctor if you’re certain it’s not your food or your hemorrhoids.

-Green stools can be related to green pigments in food (like green veggies) but may also indicate that waste is moving too fast through your colon and so has more bile in it.
+Why is my poop green?
+Bright green poop can be quite alarming but is usually related to green pigments in food (like green veggies).
+But, it may also indicate that waste is moving too fast through your colon and so has more bile in it.
 Antibiotics and bacterial infections can also cause green stools, so if they persist, see your doctor.

-Very pale or clay-colored movements are the opposite of green stools because they’re actually lacking bile.
+A very pale, light-colored stool (or white poop) is the exact opposite of green poop because it’s actually lacking bile.
 This could mean that you have a liver, gallbladder, or bile duct issue.
 But it could also be the after-effects of taking Pepto-Bismol or anti-diarrhea medications.
-Do see your doctor with any concerns.
+Do see your doctor with any concerns about consistently white poop.

-Too much fat in the diet can lead to greasy, yellow, smelly stools.
+Too much fat in the diet can lead to greasy, dark yellow, foul-smelling stools.
 Likewise, your body may be unable to absorb fat due to a malabsorption condition (celiacs often battle with this).
-But this could also indicate an infection, so see your doctor with any concerns.
+But yellow poop could also indicate an infection, so see your doctor with any concerns.

 Even if it’s nothing serious, a doctor can help to advise you on dietary changes or allergy and intolerance testing.
 It’s always better to err on the safe side when it comes to your health and well-being.